How to Grow a Lumberjack Beard (2023 Style Guide)

 Another hot lumberjack with a beard and man bun.
 Image courtesy of Ben Dahlhaus (@bendahlhaus) on Instagram

-How Shape the Modern Lumberjack Beard
+How to Shape the Modern Lumberjack Beard

-If you’ve been thinking about a thicker, longer mustache and beard, then you’re ready for the modern lumberjack look.
+If you’ve been thinking about a thicker, longer mustache and beard, you’re ready for the modern lumberjack look.

 Not all men have naturally thick beards, so if you have tried to grow out your beard in the past, you may want to use some additional products and treatments to increase your beard growth.